– Townie Life Challenge –

 The Host-Family Rolls can be found further down.

-If you end up in a family with only one Sim and that Sims dies from old age while you are living there you move to a new host-family and try to complete your Weekly Task there instead.
+If you end up in a family with only one Sim and that Sims dies from old age [or whatever] while you are living there you move to a new host-family and try to complete your Weekly Task there instead.

 Due to you being there in the dying Sims last moments they feel grateful towards you and you inherit 1200 simoleons (use the money cheat) and one item from their home that you can fit in your bag.
+The inheritance money + item is only give to you if the Sim dies of old age.

 -Next, you do a roll to determine your weekly task.